 Finally, with the brainstorming of friends I was given a great idea.
 A lotion bar kit!

 Lotion bars are firm bars that can be rubbed onto the skin like lotion.
-They are great for dry cracked skin (like the knuckles or heels).
+They are great for nourishing our body's largest organ.
 A friend told me she specifically uses them to moisturize her cuticles and fingernail beds.

 Making lotion bars is fairly easy too, a lot like salves in fact, and just involves different proportions of wax to oil.
 I’ve since made a handful of batches and each time I’ve used slightly different ingredients.
 Here’s my favorite mix so far.